kj4c/Alphas_Propex/README.md

 - ✅ **`commercial_recs`**
   Recommend optimal areas for businesses to set up based on commercial property trends.

+- 🛀🛀🛀**`influence_factors`**
+  Will analyse which factors of a property influence the price of the property the most.

+- 🌌**`investment_potential`**
+  Which suburb has the highest investment potential based on the average price growth, rental yield, location demand, affordability

 - 💰 **`property_affordability_index`**
   Analyze affordability across suburbs to find the most cost-effective areas.